marinov98/dotfiles/vim/README.md

 ## Packages

-### Themes
-- solarized
-- palenight
-- jellybeans
-- space-theme

 ### Coding Convenience
-- Vim-snippets
+- Vim-snippets (snippets)
-- Vim-Utils
+- Vim-Utils (more snippet support)
 - vim-polygot (langauage pack for syntax highlighting)
 - ctrlp (Fuzzy file, buffer, mru, tag, etc finder.)
-- Nerdtree (file browser)
-- super tab (use tab for autocomplete)
+- super tab (allows you to use <Tab> for all your insert completion needs)
 - vim-repeat (allows you to repeat commands)
 - vim-multiple-cursors (change multiple things at the same time)
 - vim-surround (amazing new keybindings)